CouncilDataProject/cdp-scrapers/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a feature for cdp-backend
+about: Suggest a feature for cdp-scrapers
 labels: enhancement
 ---